Agree with our rating?

 There are no Best Merchant RAtes complaints about the company’s sales tactics at this time, but there are some older complaints related to undisclosed equipment leases.
 As a counterpoint, the company’s website does not appear to list its rate quotes for standard-risk merchants in a deceptive fashion.
 Taking these factors into account, we will assign Best Merchant Rates a “B” in this category for now.
 If you suspect that Best Merchant Rates is charging you undisclosed fees, we recommend seeking a third-party statement audit to find and eliminate hidden charges.

-Best Merchant Rates is an above-average merchant services provider according to our rating criteria.
+Best Merchant Rates is an above-average credit card processing provider according to our rating criteria.
 The company offers transparent pricing and maintains a low complaint volume, but its sales tactics and equipment lease policies have lowered its grade somewhat.
 The company’s score may change once more becomes known about its relationship to Payment Depot, or once the BBB updates its profile for the company.
-For now, merchants should compare Best Merchant Rates’ offerings to top-rated processors to obtain the best deal.
+For now, business owners should compare Best Merchant Rates’ offerings to top-rated processors to obtain the best deal.

 If you found this article helpful, please share it!